surbhi18/MoML/README.md

 Please use Ed Discussion for all course communications.
 You can post privately on Ed to contact me, when needed.

 **Waitlist information**: This course require active participation from the students including role-playing style discussions, and paper presentations, and will thus be relatively small in size.
-If you are on the waitlist and you think the course is an ecceptionally goof fit for you, please email me.
+If you are on the waitlist and you think the course is an ecceptionally good fit for you, **please email me**.

 ## Course Overview